 MicroSociety® was first conceived by the late George H. Richmond, a painter, poet, author and educator.
-Raised in poverty by a single mother in Manhattan’s Lower East Side, he overcame his disadvantage s to graduate from Yale and eventually earn a Masters and Ph.D. at Harvard.
+Raised in poverty by a single mother in Manhattan’s Lower East Side, he overcame his disadvantages to graduate from Yale and eventually earn a Masters and Doctorate at Harvard.
 His first job at a New York City elementary school in 1967 was a rookie teacher’s nightmare.
-Students skipped class, scorned homework and slept through lectures, their apathy and cynicism surpassed only by their appetite for classroom warfare.
+Students skipped class, scorned homework and slept through lectures.
+Their apathy and cynicism was surpassed only by their appetite for classroom warfare.
 From his frustration was born a new vision for teaching.

 A New Society Spreads

-For ten years, refinements and adaptations to MicroSociety were made in order to address the needs of varied populations and relationships with over 60 school districts were built and maintained.
-By 2010, MicroSociety had been implemented in more than 300 elementary and middle schools impacting 250,000 students in 40 states and by 2013 schools opened in Bermuda, Canada, Indonesia, South America, Africa and South Korea.
-During this time, MSI created a MicroSociety school after school model, a summer program and most recently launched MicroSociety STEM City™ Saturday.
+For 10 years, MSI made refinements and adaptations to MicroSociety to address the needs of varied populations, and built and maintained relationships with over 60 school districts.
+By 2010, MicroSociety had been implemented in more than 300 elementary and middle schools, impacting 250,000 students in 40 states.
+And by 2013, schools opened in Bermuda, Canada, Indonesia, South America, Africa and South Korea.
+During this time, MSI created a MicroSociety school after-school model, a summer program, and launched MicroSociety STEM City™ Saturday.

 The MicroSociety Model Today

-In a world that demands preparation to add value with increasing complexity, MicroSociety students have years of experience solving real world problems, thinking critically, collaborating in diverse teams and connecting subject matter and experiences in ways that foster creativity.
+In a world that demands preparation to add value and manage increasing complexity, MicroSociety students have years of experience solving real-world problems, thinking critically, collaborating in diverse teams, and connecting subject matter and experiences in ways that foster creativity.
 From the time they enter the building each day, they are citizens aiming to achieve sustainable change in their world and ours.
-Graduates are more than college and career ready, they are innovation ready, equipped to take on global challenges and what’s more, they are intrinsically motivated to learn new knowledge and skills and to create new jobs when existing careers disappear.
+Graduates are more than college and career ready, they are innovation ready, equipped to take on global challenges.
+What’s more, they are intrinsically motivated to gain new knowledge and skills and to create new jobs when existing careers disappear.